 Demand for drones is increasing, making them more accessible to consumers.
 You can belong to a small but growing group of people with the knowledge to operate an innovative piece of technology.
 If you’re willing to do some research and create a plan, you can monetize your drone expertise.

-Here are the best drone business ideas to inspire your next business opportunity for 2020.
+Here are the best drone business ideas to inspire your next business opportunity.